AndreiChertkov/teneva_bm/README.md

 - `bm.time_calc` - total time in seconds spent on calculating the benchmark values (the time spent on cache accesses is also taken into account).

-- `bm.time_full` - benchmark lifetime in seconds from the moment of initialization (i.e., the call to `bm.init` method).
+- `bm.time_full` - benchmark lifetime in seconds from the moment of initialization (i.e., the call to `bm.init` method, which is called automatically when creating a benchmark or can then be called manually to reset the query history).

 - `bm.y_list` - a list of all sequentially calculated benchmark values (results of cache accesses are not added to the list).

 - `bm.y_list_full` - a list of all sequentially calculated benchmark values including the cache requests.

-- `bm.i_max`, `bm.x_max`, `bm.y_max` - a discrete multi-index, a continuous multi-dimensional point, and benchmark values corresponding to the maximum of all requested values.
+- `bm.i_max`, `bm.x_max`, `bm.y_max` - a discrete multi-index, a continuous multi-dimensional point, and benchmark's value corresponding to the maximum of all requested values.
 Note that for the case of a discrete function, the value of `x_max` will be `None`, and for the case of a continuous function, the values of `i_max` and `x_max` will correlate, while if requests were made for continuous points, then `x_max` will correspond to the exact position of the point, and `i_max` will be the nearest multi-index of the used discrete grid.

 - `bm.i_min`, `bm.x_min`, `bm.y_min` - same as in the previous point, but for the minimum value.